 Well, some may be fleeing wars, famine or oppressive conditions.
 Others move because they need better paying jobs, clean air, or a better environment.
 There could be a multitude of reasons but it all boils down to our desire to have a better life for ourselves and our children.

-So for the moment, let me set aside my worries and rave about my new situation and my new home.
+So for the moment, let me set aside my worries and rave about my new home.
 Allow me to share with you the top five things I love about being an immigrant:

 Tell me, the first time you experienced snow, did you stick out your tongue to taste it?
-Well I did.
-And I felt foolish and exhilarated at the same time!
+Well, I did.
+I felt foolish and exhilarated at the same time!

 Your sense of awe is activated